UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Location admin clicks on a "new location" button
-* Enters the city the page is for and the new route name
+* Enters the city location the page is for and the new route name if it does not exist otherwise an error message is shown stating that a different location name and/or route name must be used
-* Home page is updated to add the new location and a new page is spun up for it
+* Home page is updated to add the new location and a new page is spun up for it with a default splash screen indicating the location name
 ```

 <a name="edit-location"></a>